 The protection of confidential information should be addressed.
-To be useful as an advisor, they will have to know all about your startup including some or all of the confidential information and/or technology you may have.
-Advisors aren’t in the business of divulging confidential information, but worst case scenario you will have an agreement in place and set the expectation that your startup’s confidential information is not to be disclosed or used for any other purpose.
+To be useful as an advisor, they will have to know all about your startup including some or all of your confidential information.
+Advisors aren’t in the business of divulging confidential information, but in the worst-case scenario you will have an agreement in place and set the expectation that your startup’s confidential information is not to be disclosed or used for any other purpose.
 This type of clause is non-negotiable; if a potential advisor will not agree to the confidential information clause, it’s time to find a new advisor.

 Another essential issue relates to the assignment of intellectual property.
-While all startup employees should be party to an inventions assignment, the inventions assignment provision in an Advisor Agreement should likely be ‘narrower’ then a typical employee’s inventions assignment clause.
-And in some cases, it may be deleted.
-It does depend on the actual circumstances, including how involved such advisor will be with confidential information and the development of the company’s products or services.
-The more involved, the more likely at least a light inventions assignment would be ideal.
+While all startup employees should be party to an inventions assignment, the inventions assignment provision in an Advisor Agreement should likely be ‘narrower’ than a typical employee inventions assignment clause.
+And in some cases, it may be ommitted.
+The more involved in development an Advisor is, the more likely at least a light inventions assignment would be required.

 Finally, usually, advisor agreements may be terminated by either the startup or the advisor at will (i.e., immediately).
-Sometimes an advisor requests a longer termination period, but before you write such into the advisor agreement, ask why he or she is asking for that clause.
+Sometimes an advisor requests a longer termination period, but before you agree to that, ask why they are asking for that clause.
 Usually, there’s a workaround in their incentive equity grant that is a better solution.

 Because D.I.Y. won’t C.Y.A.